 - Full Attestation (A): This level is reserved for situations in which a carrier is confident about who’s calling.
 This will only impact outbound calls.
 For this level, registration is required.
 As we receive more information about STIR/SHAKEN, we’ll provide updates on this topic.
 We hope to allow customers who need A-level attestation to sign up for it.

 - Partial Attestation (B): As a CallRail customer, you’ll have this level by default.
 While we can’t control what a receiving carrier does, this level means your call shouldn’t be treated as spam.
 CallRail forwards inbound calls, so those calls will always be considered B-level attestation.

 - Gateway Attestation (C): This level includes calls considered spam by a carrier.

 STIR/SHAKEN only covers phone calls, but new measures will affect text messaging for businesses in 2021.

 Different requirements related to the Application to Person messaging service, known as A2P 10DLC, are coming and will impact the system in the United States that businesses use to send text messages through 10-digit long code phone numbers.
-Currently, there aren’t many details about the changes.
-But we’ll provide updates when they’re available.
+For more on A2P 10DLC, you can refer to our support article: Outbound Messaging Registration.